Plugin System

 For unit tests, use reset_default_store() with a temporary file so tests never touch the real user config:

-from wolfhece._plugin_trust import reset_default_store
+from wolfhece.plugins.trust import reset_default_store

 import tempfile, pathlib